Edge of Seventeen (film): Plot

 Eric starts visiting the bar frequently, where he feels accepted by Angie and her close circle of friends.
 While waiting to meet up with Maggie one night, Eric clicks with a local college student named Jonathan.
 When Maggie finally comes to the club, she is heckled by Angie's friends for being Eric's "fag hag", and leaves.
-He follows Maggie, but she is really upset at Eric for previously leading her on.
+Eric follows Maggie, but she is upset at him for previously leading her on.
 Eric goes back to the club to find Jonathan, only to discover that he is already gone.
 He goes to the Ohio State dorms in hopes of finding him, but decides to find Rod instead.
 They go back to Rod's room where they have sex.
 Eric is shown to be uncomfortable during it, and leaves after Rod falls asleep.

 When Eric goes home, he is ambushed by his mother, Bonnie, about his recent behavior and appearance, and says that people are getting the wrong idea about him.
 Eric leaves, and goes to see Angie.
-While at her house, Angie explains to Eric that it's difficult to accept yourself for who you really are, and that he should give himself some time.
+While at her house, Angie explains to Eric that it is difficult to accept yourself for who you really are, and that he should give himself some time.
 He reconciles with Maggie, but quickly realizes that it was a mistake after sleeping together.
 Crestfallen at his rejection and his willingness to toy with her affections, Maggie ends the friendship.
 After she leaves, Eric's mother confronts him about a pair of matches she found in his clothes that were from the bar.
 He quickly denies ever going to the Universal, and leaves.
 When Eric finally comes home, he finds his mother playing on the piano.
 He comes out to her; feeling a weight being lifted off his shoulders.

 Eric later goes back to the bar just as Angie begins to sing.
 The film ends with Eric and Jonathan reunited as they watch Angie perform.
 It is loosely implied that after high school, he will go off to New York City for college and live the life he wants to live.